NuKeeperDotNet/NuKeeper/README.md

  * *max_pull_requests_per_repository* The maximum number of pull requests to raise on any repository.
  * *nuget_sources* Semicolon-separated list of NuGet repositories to use when searching for updates and when installing them.
  * *log_level*.
 Controls how much output is displayed.
 Values are, from least output to most output: `Silent`, `Terse`, `Info`, `Verbose`.
- * *allowed_version_change* What level of update is allowed to packages, based on the version number difference.
+ * *allowed_version_change* The greatest level of update that is allowed to packages, based on the version number difference.
 Values are:  `Major`, `Minor`, `Patch`.
  See [Semver](http://semver.org/) for what these mean.
  The default value `Major` will allow updates to the overall latest version even if it means accepting a new major version.

     For example, if you are currently using package `Foo` at version `1.2.3` and these new versions are available: `1.2.4` - a patch version change, `1.3.0` - a minor version change and `2.0.0` - a new major version.
-    * If the allowed version change is `Major` (the default) you will get an update to the overall latest version - `2.0.0`.
+    * If the allowed version change is `Major` (the default) you will get an update to the overall latest version, i.e. `2.0.0`.
-    * If you set the allowed version change to `Minor`, you will get an update to `1.3.0` as now changes to the major version number are not allowed,
+    * If you set the allowed version change to `Minor`, you will get an update to `1.3.0` as now changes to the major version number are not allowed.
+Version `1.2.4` is also allowed, but the largest allowed update is applied.
     * If the allowed version change is `Patch` you will only get an update to version `1.2.4`.

 ### Command-line arguments